 HCCC alumnus Leon Tucker, Jr. spent 20 years in the U.S. Navy before establishing a career in local law enforcement.

-November 7, 2019, Jersey City, NJ – To pay tribute to area veterans, the Hudson County Community College (HCCC) Department of Cultural Affairs will host a special session of the College’s Art Café series.
-The November 15, 2019 event will feature a discussion of the life and legacy of an American veteran led by U.S. Navy veteran, retired Jersey City Police Officer, and Hudson County Community College alumnus Leon Tucker, Jr.
+November 14, 2019, Jersey City, NJ – To pay tribute to area veterans, Hudson County Community College (HCCC) Department of Cultural Affairs will host a special session of the College’s Art Café series.
+The November 15, 2019 event will feature a discussion on the life and legacy of an American veteran led by U.S. Navy veteran, retired Jersey City Police Officer, and Hudson County Community College alumnus Leon Tucker, Jr.

 The Art Café will be held from 8:30 to 9:30 a.m. in the Atrium of the College’s Gabert Library, located at 71 Sip Avenue in Jersey City.
-Attendees will be able to meet local veterans, savor spectacular views of the New York City skyline, tour the current exhibit in the Dineen Hull Gallery, and enjoy light refreshments.
+Light refreshments will be served, and attendees will be able to meet local veterans, enjoy stunning New York City views, and tour the current exhibition in the HCCC Dineen Hull Gallery.
 The event is open to the entire community; there is no charge for admission.

 A veteran of the Vietnam War and Operation Desert Storm, Mr. Tucker spent 20 years in the U.S. Navy, stationed in the Philippines, California, and Hawaii.
 Mr. Tucker’s valor and commendation awards include the Navy Achievement Medal, Combat Action Ribbon, Expert Rifleman Medal, Kuwait Liberation Medal, Andrew Young Black Male Achievement Award, and more.